pantadeusz/raspigcd/README.md

 ```

-It takes configuration from defaults.json from current working directory.
-Then it overwrites it with config.json from current directory.
-Then the specific configuration options are overwritten by command line arguments (see above).
+It takes default configuration from defaults.json from current working directory.
+Next it takes options from config.json and updates parameters from it.
+Parameters from CLI overwrites any other options (see example above).

 ## Tests